Diversiam90815/Chess-Windows/README.md

 ### Known Issues

-- **Chesspieces misaligned may be misaligned** : Depending on the window scaling set in the Windows preferences, the Chesspieces may be misaligned.
+- **Chesspieces may be appear in a weird order** : Depending on the window scaling set in the Windows preferences, the Chesspieces may be misaligned.
+This causes the chess pieces to appear in a weird order.
 Fix for this is currently in progress.
 A known workaround is to set the window scaling to 100%.

 ## Future Plans